 Putting a link in your description is fine so long as it is a relevant, qualified link that helps describe what your video is about or helps people to have a further idea about your video.

 Key Takeaway: Write around 300-500 words to describe what the video is about.
 It’s not a transcription of your video, but the more you explain what your video is and the more information you give about your video in the description area, the better.

-Youtube is indexing your video’s transcriptions and uses it to rank your video for some of the keywords in the transcription.
-The obvious reason behind this is, you’re using those keywords in the video – and you’d look and sound pretty stupid if you spam words in the video itself with your face and voice in it.
+So, I would suggest that you make your own subtitles even though YouTube already generated a transcription for you.
+One reason is that YouTube’s transcription capability is unreliable, even though it seems like it works perfectly, there are words and phrases that they just get wrong and are pretty disruptive for your viewers.
+YouTube is also indexing your video’s transcriptions and uses it to rank your video for some of the keywords in the transcription.
+The obvious reason behind this is that you’re using those keywords in the video – and you’d look and sound pretty funny if you repeatedly utter words in the video itself with your face and voice in it.

-Chances are, if the keyword is in the video transcription, you used it in the video and, if a lot of people watched and shared your video, you evidently used it well.
-Youtube will match up the words and will make your video appear in the Closed Caption results.
+Chances are that if the keyword is in the video transcription then you probably used it in the video; if a lot of people watched and shared your video, this shows that evidently, you used it well.
+YouTube will match up the words and will make your video appear in the Closed Caption results.

 You can search for videos with captions by choosing “Type: Closed Captions” in YouTube Search or by selecting it in the Filter section:

 This is how it looks like in the YouTube Search Results Page: